Insulin aspart: Biosimilars

 In December 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Kixelle, intended for the treatment of diabetes.
 The applicant for this medicinal product is Mylan IRE Healthcare Limited.
 Kixelle was approved for medical use in the European Union in February 2021.
 Kixelle was renamed to Kirsty.

 Trurapi was approved for medical use in Canada in October 2020.

 Truvelog and Truvelog Solostar were approved for medical use in Australia in October 2020.

 In October 2021, Kirsty was approved for medical use in Canada.

 In February 2022, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Truvelog Mix 30, intended for the treatment of diabetes.
 The applicant for this medicinal product is sanofi-aventis groupe.
 It was approved for medical use in the European Union in April 2022.
+In January 2024, the European Commission withdrew the marketing authorization for Truvelog Mix 30 (insulin aspart) in the European Union.
+The withdrawal was at the request of the marketing authorization holder, Sanofi Winthrop Industrie, which notified the European Commission of its decision to permanently discontinue the marketing of the product for commercial reasons.

 In February 2025, insulin aspart-szjj, sold under the brand names Merilog and Merilog Solostar, is a biosimilar to Novolog that was approved for medical use in the United States in February 2025.
 It is the first biosimilar to Novolog approved by the US Food and Drug Administration (FDA).
 The FDA granted approval of Merilog to Sanofi-Aventis.
 Merilog is the third insulin biosimilar product approved by the FDA and it joins the two long-acting insulin biosimilar products approved by the FDA in 2021.